 But, in the end, they were swayed by an episode of The Great Food Truck Race when Spencer on the Go made truffle burgers.
-Luckily I had enough truffle left to add about 1 T to our caramelized onions and to add one or two oil-slicked slice to the top of each burger.
+Luckily I had enough truffle left to add about 1 Tablespoon to our caramelized onions and to add one or two oil-slicked slice to the top of each burger.
 I added even more truffle goodness with a splash of truffle olive oil and we melted some truffle gouda on top of the burgers.
 Super yum!
+And we have been making these for years and years.

 Ingredients serves 8

-- 2 C sliced mushrooms (I used 1 C shiitake and 1 C brown crimini)
+- 2 cups sliced mushrooms (I used 1 cup shiitake and 1 cup brown crimini)

 - 16 thin slices of fresh truffle (that's 2 pieces to garnish each burger)

-- 1/4 C red wine (I used leftover Merlot)
+- 1/4 cup red wine (I used leftover Merlot)

 - 2 pounds ground beef (prefer organic, grass-fed)